Yes, North Carolina is one of the few states that allow you to sue your spouse’s lover.

 The History of Alienation of Affection Lawsuits

-Alienation of affection lawsuits was invented in the colonial era, and allowed men, who still saw their wives as property, to sue for “harms they faced when women were unfaithful.”
+Alienation of affection lawsuits were invented in the colonial era.
+They allowed men, who still saw their wives as property, to sue for “harms they faced when women were unfaithful.”
 Men could sue other men, their mothers-in-law, or even the church, as long as the party in question interfered with a wife’s affection.

 Because the main criticism of alienation of affection lawsuits was that they were sexist, the Married Women’s Property Acts allowed women to start filing these lawsuits in the 1880s, as well.

-Over time, the thought that spouses were property that could be stolen largely expired, and one by one, most U.S. States repealed alienation of affection statutes.
+Over time, the thought that spouses were property that could be stolen largely expired.
+One by one, most states repealed alienation of affection statutes.